rlunar/valkey-php/docs/content/strings.md

 $valkey->exists('foo', 'bar', 'baz'); /* 3 */
 ```

-**Note**: This function took a single argument and returned TRUE or FALSE in phpredis versions < 4.0.0.
+**Note**: This function took a single argument and returned TRUE or FALSE in valkey-php versions < 4.0.0.

 ## incr, incrBy
 -----